 The central idea of the study is to study and analyse the organizational and governance structures of institutes and departments that deals with extension services in India as well as comparing and analysing the existing conditions with other more developed models and infrastructure at global levels as a case study.
 When comparing we found that majority of developed countries have single ministry to govern the extension system but in Indian context we have decentralized system with multiple level of decision making central , state and district level with various ministries and line department to ensure overall development and wel being of agricultural sector and population related with.
 Within states, departments of agriculture, horticulture, animal husbandry, and allied sectors run parallel extension services, while research institutions, universities, cooperatives, and private actors contribute additional layers (Reddy, 2016).
 Along with the flexibility of decision making and policy implementation the multiplicity raises concerns about coordination and governance among the related institutes and organizations, especially in ensuring that services are responsive to farmers’ needs.

 In this context, analyzing the human resource capacity and staffing of the extension system becomes crucial.
 Staffing levels, competencies, and training opportunities for the extension personnels significantly affect the quality and reach of extension services.
 India faces challenges in both the quantity and quality of extension personnel.
 Ratios of extension workers to farmers remain far below recommended levels, with some estimates suggesting one extension worker serves more than 1,000 farmers, compared to the recommended 1:400 ratio (Swanson & Rajalahti, 2010).
 Moreover, capacity development remains uneven; while some extension agents are trained in modern technologies and ICT-enabled approaches, many continue to operate with outdated skills.
-Scholars in their research findings emphasize that weak human resource systems and undermine competencies not only low the service delivery but also put interrogative remark on organizational accountability and trust with farming communities (Mustapha et al., 2021; Kante, 2024).
+Scholars in their research findings emphasize that weak human resource systems and undermine competencies not only low the service delivery but also put interrogative remark on organizational accountability and trust with farming communities ( th.